-Biodiversity in freshwater ecosystems is threatened by human activities due to the combined effects of multiple stressors such as eutrophication, hydromorphological degradation, and non-native species.
+Human activities threaten biodiversity in freshwater ecosystems due to the combined effects of eutrophication, hydromorphological degradation, and non-native species.
 These activities may also impair ecosystem functioning and hence the provision of goods and services that humans rely on.
-However, to which extent altered biodiversity is the cause of altered ecosystem functioning or a concomitant phenomenon remains unclear.
+Whether and to which extent altered biodiversity is the cause of altered ecosystem functioning or an accompanying phenomenon remains unclear.

 We study the functional role of micro-and macroorganisms and the consequences of the human-induced loss of multi-group biodiversity for ecosystem functioning.
 Our work involves a significant field component, including large-scale studies and mesocosm experiments in the MOBICOS facilities.
-We use a range of techniques but primarily combine natural abundance and enriched stable isotopes with estimates of ecosystem productivity and respiration to quantify food web topology and consumer-resource interactions.
-Building on that, we are working on indicators to assess the functional status of freshwater ecosystems and inform catchment management on how to mitigate human impacts on ecosystem material cycling.
+We use various techniques but primarily combine natural abundance and enriched stable isotopes with estimates of ecosystem productivity and respiration to quantify food web topology and consumer-resource interactions.
+Building on that, we are working on indicators to assess the functional status of freshwater ecosystems and informing catchment management on how to mitigate human impacts on ecosystem material cycling.

 Head of the research group: PD Dr. Mario Brauns

 I am a researcher at the Department River Ecology since 2010.
 I am interested in quantifying relationships between physical heterogeneity, biodiversity and ecosystem functioning in freshwater ecosystems.
 More information can be found on my personal web page.

 Laura is a joint PhD student together with the Department Ecological Modelling since 2017.
 Her PhD research comprises the development of coupled food web models of river networks.
 Special interest is in how long-distance stressors interact with the passive drift of organisms and how this affects riverine food webs.
 More information can be found on her personal web page.